vekatze/neut/book/src/terms.md

 // inline name<a1: _, ..., an: _>(y1: b1, ..., ym: bm) -> c {e}
 ```

+The same abbreviations are available when `->` is replaced with `->>`.

 If a term-level `inline` is at layer `n`, then any free variable `x` in it must satisfy `layer(x) <= n`.

 ### Semantics

 A term-level `inline` is the same as a term-level `define`, except that the resulting function is always expanded at compile time.
+When `->>` is used, the inlined function uses destination-passing style.
+For the details of this behavior, please see the section on [anonymous functions](#x1-a1--xn-an---e-).

 ### Type